Electronic-Mango/reddit-python-api/README.md

 For text and image submissions the passed value only determines how many submissions are loaded from Reddit overall.
 This value can be later lowered as only specific type of submissions are filtered from the list of all submissions.
-Not additional submission are loaded after filtering.
+Not additional submissions are loaded after filtering.

 Load count also impacts retrieving one random submission.
 This one random submission is picked from a loaded selection, instead of sending all of them.